ipcrm/pe_failover/README.markdown

 *_WIP DO NOT USE YET_*

 _WIP_
-- Enable Failback/Failover on the same host (ie don't have to re-create new master)
+- Document Failover/Failback
-- Remove duplication; there is code that is identical in passive/active
+- Create code for creating classification for passive/active

 #### Table of Contents